 Going through past papers as a group can be a useful addition to your revision techniques.
 Answer questions individually then peer-mark each other's papers using the mark scheme as a guide.

 Using peer-marking is a great way to get into the mind-set of the examiner.
 Get into the habit of having a critical eye, make sure your answers hits the key points according to the A Level physics curriculum.

 It’s also a good idea to write some model answers to questions so you can practice writing an answer that hits all the key marks the examiner is looking for.
 Compare answers with your classmates to see where you can improve.

 The exam paper is all about showing off the knowledge you’ve acquired over the course of you’re a-levels, so you’ll need to know the right vocabulary to demonstrate it!
 Remember there's a big difference in knowing something and trying to explain it.
 To explain it properly you’ll need to use scientific vocabulary.
 You should be able to explain a topic without too much descriptive language.

 Practice explaining a topic to a classmate using succinct, scientific vocabulary and as little descriptive language as you can.
-The more you practice the easier it will be on exam day!
+The more you practice and the more varied your resources are, the easier it will be on exam day!

 Make sure you do some of your past papers in exam-like conditions.
 While discussing the papers with friends is a useful tool, practising a paper under restricted time and without any revision notes is really important.